SowmyaLogaswamy/Angular2-Keg-Tracker/README.md

 (clickSender)="editKeg($event)"
 ```

-* In the app component file, also add `selectedKeg = null;` as a variable at the topf of the `AppComponent` class and add the following method below the kegs list:
+* In the app component file, also add `selectedKeg = null;` as a variable at the top inside of the `AppComponent` class and add the following method below the kegs list:
 ```
   editKeg(clickedKeg) {
     this.selectedKeg = clickedKeg;